MART 571C: Moving Image Advanced—Animation

 CAN I GET A JUMP START ON THINGS?

-Sure. if you want to get a jump on the technical details of the software, you can watch video demos for Adobe AfterEffects and Cinema 4D from the tutorial site we use: OneFromZero.com
+Sure. if you want to get a jump on the technical details of the software, you can watch video demos for Adobe AfterEffects and Animate from the tutorial site we use: OneFromZero.com.
+Additionally, you must have a library card from the Richland Library.
+This will get you free access to Lynda.com tutorials, which will allow you to get the basics in any other software packages you might need to complete your project.

 IS THERE A TEXTBOOK?